naegelejd/nolli/notes.md

 ## TODO

-- return NULL in every parser function when an error occurs (currently a bug)
+- [bug] return NULL in every parser function when an error occurs
+- [bug] free `struct ast`s when errors occur during parsing
+- [bug] fix broken real number parsing (exponent/mantissa/etc...)
+- [bug] somewhere during parsing the "buffer" for each token gets out of sync. this is obviously a huge issue for TOK_IDENT, TOK_STR, TOK_INT, TOK_REAL, etc.
 - silence error messages in interactive parser
-- free `struct ast`s when errors occur during parsing
 - handle error messages in a fashion suitable for a library
-- the parser need to respect operator associativity (POW symbol is right-associative)
 - type check
 - 'libify' - make sure nolli is always embeddable, re-entrant
 - register-based VM (bytecode)